vikash-kushwah/ToDo_list_celebal/README.md

-# React Todo List Application
+# Modern Todo List Application

-A modern and interactive Todo List application built with React.
-This application helps users manage their daily tasks with a clean interface and powerful features.
+A sleek and responsive Todo List application built with React, featuring a modern UI design and robust functionality for efficient task management.
+Perfect for keeping track of your daily tasks with style.

 ## Features